digitalcredentials/tls-did/README.md

 await tlsDidDuplicate.connectToContract(address)
 ```

-In the next step you register the newly created TLDDIDContract in the TLSDIDRegistry.
+In the next step you register the newly created [TLSDID Contract](#TLSDID-Contract) in the [TLSDIDRegistry Contract](#TLSDIDRegistry-Contract).
 The registerContract method expects the domain for which you want to create a DID and the TLS private key.

 ```javascript
 await tlsDid.registerContract(domain, pemKey)